guillaumebour/ghostidp/README.md

 ## Concept

-ghostidp is born from a development need to have hard-coded users in an OpenID Compliant Identity Provider.
+_ghostidp_ was created to fulfill a development need: quickly spin up an OpenID Connect-compliant Identity Provider (IdP) with hard-coded demo users.

-The goal was to have an easy to setup/configure development Identity Provider which could be preloaded with demo users having different claims.
-This allows, for instance, to simulate different roles or different identity providers.
+The goal is to provide an easy-to-setup and configure IdP tailored for development and testing.
+By preloading users with customizable claims, developers can simulate different roles, permissions, or even multiple identity providers.

-In practice, ghostidp is simply a custom UI implementation of the login and consent screens of [Ory Hydra](https://github.com/ory/hydra).
+Under the hood, _ghostidp_ is a custom UI for the login and consent screens of [Ory Hydra](https://github.com/ory/hydra).

-Users have no password and can simply be selected out of a list of all available users.
-This, in addition to the absence of session, makes for an easy way to switch from one user to another.

-At the moment, ghostidp focuses on scenarios where the obtained JWT token is only used for authenticating the user in the application.
+There are no passwords in _ghostidp_.
+Instead, users are selected from a list, enabling fast switching between identities.
+Combined with a stateless (sessionless) design, this makes it simple to test scenarios involving different users without any friction.

 ![ghostidp screenshots](screenshots.png)